 Salade Nicoise Sandwiches

-By way of France, in this Riviera-inspired sandwich stuffer, a simple vinaigrette marries potatoes, green beans, Nicoise olives, tomatoes, and tuna.
+In this Riviera-inspired sandwich stuffer, a simple vinaigrette marries potatoes, green beans, Nicoise olives, tomatoes, and tuna.
 When only a baguette will do for a sandwich, scoop out the interior; you'll cut back on refined carbohydrates and calories.

 - 6 ounces red potatoes, scrubbed and cut into 1/2-inch chunks